 If you can prove the required elements for your case, your settlement can include compensation for medical care related to the malpractice injury, loss of wages from the time you were unable to work as the result of your injury, and pain and suffering.

 To protect your rights, it's best to work with a skilled medical malpractice attorney who can prepare the strongest possible case on your behalf.
 The attorneys at Neblett, Beard & Arsenault are dedicated to helping Louisiana residents who've been the victims of medical malpractice receive the maximum compensation they're entitled to under the law.
-Call to schedule a free, no-obligation initial consultation.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.